fortinetdev/terraform-provider-fortios/website/docs/r/fortios_dlp_sensitivity.html.markdown

 ---

 # fortios_dlp_sensitivity
 Create self-explanatory DLP sensitivity levels to be used when setting sensitivity under config fp-doc-source.
+Applies to FortiOS Version `>= 6.2.4`.

 ## Argument Reference